-The death of the King was a great blow to what had now become to be generally styled the "Conservative Cause."
-It was quite unexpected; within a fortnight of his death eminent persons still believed that "it was only the hay fever."
-Had his Majesty lived until after the then impending Registration, the Whigs would have been again dismissed.
-Nor is there any doubt that under these circumstances the "Conservative Cause" would have secured for the new ministers a Parliamentary majority.
-What would have been the consequences to the country if the four years of Whig rule from 1837 to 1841 had not occurred?
+The death of the King was a great blow to what had now come to be generally styled the 'Conservative Cause.'
+It was quite unexpected; within a fortnight of his death, eminent persons still believed that 'it was only the hay-fever.'
+Had his Majesty lived until after the then impending registration, the Whigs would have been again dismissed.
+Nor is there any doubt that, under these circumstances, the Conservative Cause would have secured for the new ministers a parliamentary majority.
+What would have been the consequences to the country, if the four years of Whig rule, from 1837 to 1841, had not occurred?
 It is easier to decide what would have been the consequences to the Whigs.
-Some of their great friends might have lacked blue ribbons and Lord Lieutenantcies; and some of their little friends comfortable places in the Customs and Excise.
-They would have lost undoubtedly the distributions of four years patronage; we can hardly say the exercise of four years power; but they would have existed at this moment as the most powerful and popular opposition that ever flourished in this country, if indeed the course of events had not long ere this carried them back to their old posts in a proud and intelligible position.
-The Reform Bill did not do more injury to the Tories than the attempt to govern this country without a decided Parliamentary majority did the Whigs.
+Some of their great friends might have lacked blue ribbons and lord-lieutenancies, and some of their little friends comfortable places in the Customs and Excise.
+They would have lost, undoubtedly, the distribution of four years' patronage; we can hardly say the exercise of four years' power; but they would have existed at this moment as the most powerful and popular Opposition that ever flourished in this country, if, indeed, the course of events had not long ere this carried them back to their old posts in a proud and intelligible position.
+The Reform Bill did not do more injury to the Tories, than the attempt to govern this country without a decided Parliamentary majority did the Whigs.
 The greatest of all evils is a weak government.
 They cannot carry good measures, they are forced to carry bad ones.

-The death of the King was a great blow to the "Conservative Cause;" that is to say, it darkened the brow of Tadpole, quailed the heart of Taper, crushed all the rising hopes of those numerous statesmen who believe the country must be saved if they receive twelve hundred a year.
-It is a peculiar class, that; £1,200 per annum, paid quarterly, is their idea of political science and human nature.
-To receive £1,200 per annum is government; to try to receive £1,200 per annum is opposition; to wish to receive £1,200 per annum is ambition.
-If a man wants to get into Parliament, and does not want to get £1,200 per annum, they look upon him as daft; as a benighted being.
-They stare in each other's face and ask, "What can want to get into Parliament for?"
+The death of the King was a great blow to the Conservative Cause; that is to say, it darkened the brow of Tadpole, quailed the heart of Taper, crushed all the rising hopes of those numerous statesmen who believe the country must be saved if they receive twelve hundred a-year.
+It is a peculiar class, that; 1,200_I. per annum, paid quarterly, is their idea of political science and human nature.
+To receive 1,200_I. per annum is government; to try to receive 1,200_I. per annum is opposition; to wish to receive 1,200_I. per annum is ambition.
+If a man wants to get into Parliament, and does not want to get 1,200_I. per annum, they look upon him as daft; as a benighted being.
+They stare in each other's face, and ask, 'What can want to get into Parliament for?'
 They have no conception that public reputation is a motive power, and with many men the greatest.
 They have as much idea of fame or celebrity, even of the masculine impulse of an honourable pride, as eunuchs of manly joys.